ys124xkd/fetal-health-app/README.md

 Cardiotocography (CTG) is a medical technique used to monitor fetal well-being during pregnancy by recording fetal heart rate and uterine contractions.

 This application allows users to input CTG parameters through a web interface.
 The entered data is processed using trained machine learning models to predict fetal health conditions.
-The project also compares several classification algorithms to determine the most accurate model for fetal health prediction.
+The project also compares several classification algorithms to determine the most accurate model.

 ---